Why Do Cats Like Earwax? Feline Behavior Explained

 There’s another reason that cats may be attracted to earwax, especially if your cat isn’t the “eating it off your Q-tips” type of cat.
 If your cat seems only to come around and lick your actual ears, it is probably a social cue and a sign that your cat loves you.

 For cats, grooming isn’t just pragmatic; they also use grooming to socialize with their peers.
-Cats will groom each other not only to keep clean but also to show affection and respect, up to and including the inside of another cat’s ears.
+Cats will groom each other not only to keep clean but also to show affection, respect, and social status.
+Or it could be to strengthen their bond or even as a way to redirect any intolerance or even aggression.2 This may involve grooming another cat’s ears.

 Is Earwax Safe for Cat Consumption?

 As gross as it may sound, yes, earwax is perfectly safe for your cat to consume.
 Cats are made for eating some things that would be harsh on the human stomach, to say the least.
-As obligate carnivores, their wild diet consists almost entirely out of raw meat and bones.
-A human would get pretty sick if they tried to eat like a cat for even one day, so don’t worry too much about them licking some earwax off your fingers now and then.
+As obligate carnivores, their wild diet consists almost entirely of raw meat.
+A human would get pretty sick if they tried to eat like a cat for even a day, so don’t worry too much about them licking some earwax off your fingers now and then.

 Final Thoughts

-The idea of your earwax being a tasty treat might sound horrendous to you, as it probably should.
-But, it’s essential to avoid humanizing your cats’ actions too much; they’re not humans and don’t follow our rules and norms!
-If your cat is one the earwax-loving type, rest assured, there is no harm in your cat getting earwax as a treat now and then.
+The idea of your earwax being a tasty treat might sound horrendous to you, as it probably should, but it’s essential to avoid humanizing your cats’ actions too much.
+They are not humans and don’t follow our rules and norms.
+If your cat is one the earwax-loving type, rest assured that there is no harm in your cat getting earwax as a treat now and then.
 This behavior is natural and safe for them, and you don’t need to worry about them getting sick from it!

 - 10 Best Natural & Organic Cat Foods – Reviews & Top Picks